core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The 'instance-identifier' Type

-This specification supports three approaches for encoding an instance-identifier, one based on SIDs as defined in {{-core-sid}}, one based on names as defined in {{I-D.ietf-netmod-yang-json}} section 6.13 and one based on YANG hashes as defined in {{I-D.vanderstok-core-comi}}.
+This specification supports two approaches for encoding an instance-identifier, one based on SIDs as defined in {{-core-sid}} and one based on names as defined in {{I-D.ietf-netmod-yang-json}} section 6.13.

-**SIDs as instance-identifier**
+### SIDs as instance-identifier (#instance-identifier-examples}

 SIDs uniquely identify a data node.
 For a single instance data node, the SID is sufficient to identify this instance.
 For a multi-instance data node, a SID is combined with the list key(s) to identify each instance of this data node within the YANG list(s).